 This is another 1990s method that was one of the first to use liposuction as part of the tummy tuck procedure.
 Similar to the avelar abdominoplasty discussed above, surgeons were very cautious since it had always (wrongly) been considered dangerous to perform liposuction and tummy tuck simultaneously.

 Again, this is a limited technique that gives suboptimal results because it cuts away only a minimal amount of skin and fat without undermining in order to preserve blood flow.
 Undermining simply means elevating the skin and fatty tissue off the abdominal wall.
 By not undermining, there is only so much a surgeon can do to improve the appearance of your belly.
-Back then, doctors believed this was in the best interest of patient safety.
+Back then, doctors believed this was necessary for patient safety.

 This two-part procedure combines liposuction with abdominoplasty, yielding better results and smoother skin than a tummy tuck alone.
 This idea was first introduced by Cardoso de Castro back in 1987.
 This groundbreaking technique is the first to introduce liposuction to the surgery, however there are more effective methods that refined on his concept that are available today.

 Liposuction is performed first to create space on the inside.
 It gets rid of fat so that when the surgeon pulls down the tissue, it results in smoother-looking skin.
 Next, an incision is made along the abdominal crease.
-Proper incision placement is necessary for best results.
 The flank is then tightened, ideally keeping an acceptable distance between the navel and mons pubis for the most natural look.

 A highly-trained surgeon can make all the difference in planning the site of scars to minimize their visibility.
 The more the skin sags, the more difficult it is to plan, so be sure to seek a very experienced doctor for your surgery.